 How to create new content

 From the admin bar at the top of your website, hover over “New” and select type type of content you want to create (ex: New Post or New Page).
 You’ll see the same editor as shown above.

-You can use the “Page Attributes” box in the right column to select a parent page, custom template, and/or specify a page order.
+If you’re creating a page, you can use the “Page Attributes” box in the right column under the “Document” tab to select a parent page, custom template, and/or specify a page order (screenshot).

-When creating a post, you can use the right column to select the categories and tags applied to it.
-You can also upload a Featured Image, which will be the image thumbnail used in post listings (ex: your Blog page).
+If you’re creating a post, you can use the right column to select the categories and tags applied to it.
+You can also upload a Featured Image, which will be the image thumbnail used in post listings (screenshot).